 First, you must become a course provider.
 Purchase the course from CAO, complete the application and submit it to the Dental Board of California for approval.
 The documents or document examples necessary to apply to become a course provider are included in the course materials.
 Once approved, you may begin to train your dental auxiliaries.

-The CAO Orthodontic Assistant Permit Training Program consists of a number of modules requiring 84 hours of instruction for Dental Assistants (DA) and 60 hours for Registered Dental Assistants (RDA).
+The CAO Orthodontic Assistant Permit course teaching modules include didactic and clinical support materials for 84 hours of instruction for Dental Assistants (DA) and 60 hours for Registered Dental Assistants (RDA).

-You will need to furnish orthodontic supplies for your student(s), many of which are routinely found in your office, such as archwires, elastics, etc. A complete list of supplies required for the course is outlined in the OAP materials section.
+You will need to furnish orthodontic supplies for your student(s), many of which are routinely found in your office, such as archwires and elastics.
+A complete list of supplies required for the course is outlined in the course materials.

 The confirmation will acknowledge your right to use the training materials and your understanding that no part of the course may be reproduced except as indicated; this form must be submitted to the Dental Board along with the application to the Dental Board to become a course provider.

-Once the payment confirmation, the course completion form, the Dental Board OAP written final examination and the permit application are successfully completed and submitted, the Dental Board of California will grant the applicant an Orthodontic Assistant Permit.
+Once the course completion form (sample certificate included in course materials), the Dental Board OAP written final examination and the permit application are successfully completed and submitted with required payment, the Dental Board of California will grant the applicant an Orthodontic Assistant Permit.